 My research revealed a disparity that raises questions regarding the kind of leadership needed and the kind of leadership congregations will accept in the process of revitalization.
 While 77.5 percent of participants indicated strong agreement that a spirit of collegiality and trust between leadership and congregants is vital for any congregation, less than 40 percent of respondents indicated that such collegiality and trust existed.
-Veritas is not a program that will "fix" or "rescue" our congregations but an invitation to a journey.
-That is, it provides a congregation opportunities to examine how it does ministry, to identify its strengths and weaknesses, and to articulate where it needs to change and adapt.
+Veritas is not a program that will "fix" or "rescue" our congregation opportunities to examine how it does ministry, to identify its strengths and weaknesses, and to articulate where it needs to change and adapt.
 It is a process that calls for adaptive leaders who are capable and willing to challenge and inspire the congregation to move forward into new ways of being and doing ministry.
 When a pastor begins to lead toward increased missional capacity, the chaos that is introduced into a congregational system can be significant.